“Hell is a democracy but heaven is a kingdom.” – St John of Kronstadt

 The Ecclesiastical See and Throne of Belarus are subjects of state sovereignty in international law, notwithstanding the occupation of their territory today.
 In this respect they are analogous to the legal position of the Vatican Holy See.
 The territory of Royal Belarus is not the same as that occupied by the present-day “Republic of Belarus”.
 On a provisional basis, the Belarus Monarchist Association accepts the boundaries defined in 1918 by the former Belarusian Democratic Republic (shown in the map below as “Ruthenie Blanche” or “White Ruthenia”) as constituting the boundaries of Belarus.
 Royal Belarus is the ultimate heir to the former Principality of Polotsk, the first kingdom of Belarus.

 Royal Belarus does not address itself purely to questions of territory.
 The Belarusian nation is now comprised of a geographically widespread people, many of whom have lived for generations in diaspora.
 Indeed, it is to diasporan Belarusians that Royal Belarus owes its birth and has drawn the majority of its support.
 Royal Belarus is first and foremost the kingdom of the Belarusian people, wherever they may be located.
+Royal Belarus has an active vision for its re-establishment as a territorial nation through initially obtaining sovereign territory, which territory may potentially be located anywhere in the world, and developing this territory into a cutting-edge special financial zone.

 The monarchy of Belarus as an independent state came to an effective end in 1307 when the Principality of Polotsk was annexed by military force by Lithuania.
 From 1386 onwards, the thrones of Lithuania and Poland were held in personal union, but on the military defeat of the Polish Commonwealth in 1795, Belarus was annexed to the Russian Empire.
 The events of the twentieth-century, in which Belarus was subjugated by the Communist Soviet Union, caused Belarusians in exile to seek to remedy this situation and create a rallying-point for their cause.
 While some worked to create a democratic republic, others looked to monarchy as the fulfilment of their nationhood.